ANRGUSC/DRUPE/README.md

 |node3       |   node1              |
 |node3       |   node2              |

-* File generate_link_list.py is used to generate all combinations of links from the node list in file nodes.txt, or users can specify the link list on their own.
+* File generate_link_list.py is used to generate file link_list.txt (all combinations of links) from the node list in file nodes.txt, or users can customize the link_list.txt on their own.

 3. Output: all quadratic regression parameters are stored in the local MongoDB server on the central node.